BrNi05/parallax/README.md

 ## Technical details

-- The purpose of the collection is to let every TradingView user to access quality and sufficient TA.
+- The purpose of the collection is to let every TradingView user access quality and easy-to-use TA tools.
 TradingView limits the number of indicators that can be applied to one chart.
 This is a solution.
-- The main module is - of course - overlay styled, while the extension is not.
+- The main module is - of course - overlay-styled, while the extension is not.
-- The main script is not converted to be compatible with the latest version of PineScript due to plotting issues, it runs on v5.
+- The main script is not converted to be compatible with the latest version of PineScript due to plotting issues, as for now, it runs on v5.
 - The extension script runs on PineScript v6.
 - Functions that are specific to certain instruments and timeframes are automatically blocked on others.
+- Inputs (like lookback, sensitivity, etc) are clamped both mathematically and logically.

-## Shout-out
+## Shout-outs

-As this is a collection, some code is not mine but has been modified by me to achieve the desired results. <br />
+As this is a collection, some code is not mine, but has been modified by me to achieve the desired results. <br />
-Credits for the TradingView users for the original code:
+Credits for the TradingView users for the original codes:
 - Log Regression Band: @memotyka9009 and @Quantadelic
-- Gaussian Channel: @DonovanWall, @e2e4mfck
+- Gaussian Channel: @DonovanWall and @e2e4mfck
 - ADX-DI: @BeikabuOyaji
 - MACD: @ChrisMoody
 - BTC Hash Ribbons: @capriole_charles